JavaScript Syntax and Basics

 Semicolons

 Section titled “Semicolons”In JavaScript, semicolons are used to terminate statements.
-While they are optional in most cases due to automatic semicolon insertion (ASI), it’s a good practice to include them to avoid unintended bugs.
+While they are optional in most cases due to automatic semicolon insertion, it’s a good practice to include them to avoid unintended bugs.

 Indentation

-Section titled “Indentation”Proper indentation enhances the readability of your code, making it easier to debug and collaborate.
-Most JavaScript developers use 2 or 4 spaces per level of indentation.
-For example:
+Section titled “Indentation”Proper indentation enhances the readability and maintainability of your code, making it easier to read and debug by ourselves and others.

 function greet(name) { if (name) { console.log(`Hello, ${name}!`); } else { console.log("Hello!"); }}